AleksanderBanasiak/ToDoList/README.md

 designed to facilitate the creation of task lists, allowing users to add tasks with distinct names, detailed descriptions, and specified deadlines.
-The functionality of the application encompasses editing and removing both lists and tasks, and provide user authentication functionality through login and registration.
+The functionality of the application encompasses editing and removing both lists and tasks, and provides user authentication functionality through login and registration.

 <br>